See your muscles move in real time; enhance your understanding of how your body works

 People who can benefit from real time ultrasound imaging

 - People who suffer from:

-- Sub-acute, recurrent and chronic lower back pain
+- Sub-acute, recurrent and chronic or persisting lower back pain

 - Arthritic lower back pain